sywangyi/kernel-builder/docs/docker.md

 ## CLI Interface

-The kernel builder now includes a command-line interface for easier interaction.
+The kernel builder includes a command-line interface for easier interaction.
 The following commands are available:

 | Command       | Description                                                  |
 | ------------- | ------------------------------------------------------------ |